xuwang/coreos-docker-dev/README.md

     git clone https://github.com/xuwang/coreos-docker-dev.git
     cd coreos-docker-dev

-_Vagrant_ file controls the cluster provisioning.
+_Vagrantfile_ controls the cluster provisioning.
+The checked out git repo directory is shared as /home/core/share in each note, so you can put persistent data under /home/core/share.
+You will be asked for your password to enable the NFS sharing from the host.

 ### Cluster configuration